Let's remain vigilant! Measures and rules to apply when coming to the MUHC

 Maternity

-Antnatal and postnatal: Generally, up to four (4) significant persons, will be permitted in the unit, including the partner as well as siblings and or children of more than twelve years old (no non sibling below 12).
+Antnatal and postnatal: Generally, up to four (4) significant persons, will be permitted in the unit, including the partner, as well as siblings and children above the age of 12 (no non-sibling below the age of 12).

 Birthing Centre